vishal-rana-p/recipe-project/README.md

 ### Bivariate Analysis

-For this analysis, we examined the distribution of the rating of the recipe conditioned between the sugary recipes and non-sugary recipes.
-The graph below shows that recipes with rating of 3, 4 and 5 are more likely to be non-sugary recipes while the recipes with rating of 1 and 2 are more likely to be sugary recipes.
-We would dive deeper to see if the difference in these proportions are significant in later sections.
+For this analysis, we examined the distribution of the rating of the recipe conditioned between the high protein recipes and low protein recipes.
+The graph below shows that recipes are more or less evenly rated regardless of the protein content.

 <iframe
-  src="util/bivariate.html"
+  src="util/Num recipe for rating.html"
   width="800"
   height="600"
   frameborder="0"